szabgab/rust.code-maven.com/pages/rust-update-2024-12-17.md

     - popularity
 ---

+While the technical capabilities of a programming language are very important, the social acceptance of the language also has a huge impact on ecosystem around the language.

+It is also a good (or at least reasonable) measurement of the popularity of the language.

 The [Rust user groups](/user-groups) page was updated exactly 6 months ago so today, December 17 is the day I share the new report.

 The [report on 2024.06.17](/rust-update-2024-06-17).